xaamin/actions-cache/README.md

 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of prefix-matched keys to use for restoring stale cache if no cache hit occurred for key.
 Note
 `cache-hit` returns false in this case.
-* `save`- Controls when to save cache.
-By default, a new cache is created if the job completes successfully.
-Available values
-  - `always`, the cache is saved also on job failure.
-  - `never`, the cache is never saved, i.e. realizing read-only cache.
-  - `update`, the cache is saved or updated if the cache key already exists
-  - No value saves the cache only on success

 #### Environment Variables
 * `SEGMENT_DOWNLOAD_TIMEOUT_MINS` - Segment download timeout (in minutes, default `60`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](#cache-segment-restore-timeout)